pabsan-0/image-clustering/README.md

 ## Requirements

-- Install through pip: `$ pip3 install requirements.txt`
+- Install through pip: `$ pip3 install -r requirements.txt`
-- The following are also needed, yet commented out in the requirements file not to mess with your versions:
+- The following are also needed, mind that you have no version collisions:
     - Pytorch
     - Opencv

+Optionally, use Docker to run a `pytorch` container: `docker compose run pytorch`.
+You still need to install deps from `requirements.txt`.

 ## Usage